 Schizophrenia is a brain disease that begins in young adults, typically between the ages of 16 and 30, and is characterized by some combination of auditory hallucinations (hearing voices), delusions, flattened affect, disordered thought patterns, bizarre behavior, and social withdrawal.
 Schizophrenia affects approximately 1 percent of the adult population and in most cases is a lifelong disease with remissions and exacerbations.
 It is also a very expensive disease.
-Conservative estimates place the cost of schizophrenia in the United States at more than $40 billion a year.
+A 2013 study estimated the cost of schizophrenia in the United States at more than $155.7 billion a year.

 Summary: What links T. gondii to schizophrenia and related psychoses?

-- Four studies have reported that individuals with schizophrenia, compared to controls, have had more contact with cats during childhood.
+- Four out of six studies have reported that individuals with schizophrenia, compared to controls, have had more contact with cats during childhood.

 - T. gondii has been shown to make dopamine, thought to be elevated in individuals with schizophrenia.

 - Epidemiologically there are many similarities between schizophrenia and toxoplasmosis.